tadfmac/powt-example1/cert/README.md

 Put certificates here.
-Filenames are same as the bellow:
+Filenames should be same as the bellow:
 - localhost.pem
 - localhost-key.pem